andyg7/News-Chat-App/README.md

-# SimpleChatApp
+# News Chat App

 What is this?

-It's a simple chat app I'm working on for fun
+It's a chat app for news junkies to share news.
+Currently powered by https://newsapi.org/

 Database of Users: